tokdaniel/indexcoop-tokenlist/README.md

   isYieldToken,
   getTokenByChainAndAddress,
   getTokenByChainAndSymbol,
-  getChainTokens,
+  getChainTokenList,
   tokenSymbolMap,
   tokenAddressMap
 } from '@indexcoop/tokenlist'

 tokenSymbolMap[1].BTC2X.extensions.leverage.type // 'Long2x'
-tokenAddressMap[1]['0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48'].symbol // DAI
+tokenAddressMap[1]['0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48'].symbol // USDC

-isAddressEqual('adress1', 'address2') // returns false, these are not addresses
+isAddressEqual('address1', 'address2') // returns false, these are not addresses
-isAddressEqual('0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48', '0xA0B86991C6218B36C1D19D4A2E9EB0CE3606EB48') // returns true, casing doesn't matter
+isAddressEqual(tokenSymbolMap[1].BTC2X.address, tokenSymbolMap[1].BTC2X.address) // returns true, casing doesn't matter

-isTokenEqual(tokenA, tokenB) // Returns true, if both tokens have the same chainId and address
+isTokenEqual(tokenSymbolMap[1].BTC2X, tokenSymbolMap[1].BTC2X) // Returns true, if both tokens have the same chainId and address

-isToken(token) // Returns true, if the token adheres to Uniswap's TokenInfo interface. isListedToken(token) // Returns true, if isToken(token) is true, and the token is in the tokenlist isIndexToken(token) // Returns true, if isListedToken(token) is true, and the token's tags contain 'index' isLeverageToken(token) // Returns true if isIndexToken(token) is true, and 'leverage' is in the extensions isSectorToken(token) // Returns true if isIndexToken(token) is true, and 'sector' is in the extensions isYieldToken(token) // Returns true if isIndexToken(token) is true, and 'yield' is in the extensions
+isToken(tokenSymbolMap[1].BTC2X) // Returns true, if the token adheres to Uniswap's TokenInfo interface. isListedToken(tokenSymbolMap[1].BTC2X) // Returns true, if isToken(token) is true, and the token is in the tokenlist isIndexToken(tokenSymbolMap[1].BTC2X) // Returns true, if isListedToken(token) is true, and the token's tags contain 'index' isLeverageToken(tokenSymbolMap[1].BTC2X) // Returns true if isIndexToken(token) is true, and 'leverage' is in the extensions isSectorToken(tokenSymbolMap[1].MVI) // Returns true if isIndexToken(token) is true, and 'sector' is in the extensions isYieldToken(tokenSymbolMap[1].hyETH) // Returns true if isIndexToken(token) is true, and 'yield' is in the extensions

 getTokenByChainAndAddress(1, '0x6b175474e89094c44da98b954eedeac495271d0f') // returns DAI on mainnet

 getTokenByChainAndSymbol(1, 'USDC') // returns USDC on mainnet

-getChainTokens(1) // All tokens listed/used on mainnet
+getChainTokenList(1) // All tokens listed/used on mainnet
-getChainTokens(1, ['currency']) // All tokens listed/used on mainnet, where the tags include 'currency' getChainTokens(1, ['currency', 'stablecoin']) // All tokens listed/used on mainnet, where the tags include 'currecny' or 'stablecoin' getChainTokens(1, ['index']) // All tokens listed/used IndexCoop product tokens on mainnet
+getChainTokenList(1, ['currency']) // All tokens listed/used on mainnet, where the tags include 'currency' getChainTokenList(1, ['currency', 'stablecoin']) // All tokens listed/used on mainnet, where the tags include 'currecny' or 'stablecoin' getChainTokenList(1, ['index']) // All tokens listed/used IndexCoop product tokens on mainnet

-// for something more specific like, all currency tokens by chainId and symbol const mainnetCurrencyTokens = getChainTokens(1, ['currency']) mainnetCurrencyTokens.filter(({symbol} => symbol === 'USDC')
+// for something more specific like, all currency tokens by chainId and symbol const mainnetCurrencyTokens = getChainTokenList(1, ['currency']) mainnetCurrencyTokens.filter((({symbol}) => symbol === 'USDC'))

 ```
 | util | returns | description |